 - Official transcript from the college, which you can order from the Records Office through RIConnect.

 - Confirmation of being in “good standing” at the college.
-Proof of an acceptable academic and disciplinary record must be obtained from the Dean of Students, Scott Kane
+Proof of an acceptable academic and disciplinary record must be obtained from the Interim Associate Dean of Student Life, Marissa Weiss at

 Apply for all the